vjhawar12/Vision-Transformer-Implementation/README.md

 **Regularization: stochastic depth, dropout**

-**Data augmentation: CutMix, MixUp, horizontal flip, and color jitter**
+**Data augmentation: CutMix, MixUp, horizontal flip, random crop, and color jitter**

 The model is trained and evaluated on the CIFAR-10 dataset, achieving a final test accuracy of **85.7%**.